 By developing its international dimension, LISAA enables students who wish to work internationally to acquire during their course the experience and skills they will need to do so, whilst encouraging them to discover different methods, cultures and perspectives, which will enrich their future professional practices.

-Students have the opportunity to study abroad as a year out between the first and the second year of their master's in Digital Art Direction.
+Students have the opportunity to study abroad, a semester during the course, or as a year out between the first and the second year of their master's in Digital Art Direction.

 To learn how to adapt

 In addition to mastering language skills and discovering a country’s culture, international work placements enable students to acquire the skill of being able to adapt to new environments and a different lifestyle and job.
 This is a bonus for being able to respond to the needs of the current job market.

 To stay at the cutting edge of education

 LISAA also wishes to enable its teaching staff to aim for excellence on a par with the contemporary professional landscape, and to have a transparency regarding its courses and qualifications, on both a European and international scale.

 In May 2012, LISAA joined the international network, Cumulus, which brings together 189 art and design schools and universities in 46 countries.
 Created under the initiative of the University of Helsinki in 1990, this international association aims to promote research and teaching in art and design.
 Ahead of exchanges, partnerships and transferal of best practices in education and research, this network facilitates student and teacher mobility internationally at LISAA.